null

 Felt Polishing Flap Discs

-While flap discs are generally constructed using an abrasive, typically one made of pieces of sandpaper, some discs are better equipped for the finer things in life (get it?), Jobs for polishing and extremely fine finishing require an even finer flap material to get glossier polish without using abrasive materials.
+While flap discs are generally constructed using an abrasive, typically one made of pieces of sandpaper, some discs are better equipped for the finer things in life (get it?).
+Jobs for polishing and extremely fine finishing require an even finer flap material to get glossier polish without using abrasive materials.
 The new BHA polish plus discs offer just the thing with felt material flaps that are perfect for final stage polishing.

 Instead of having a rough abrasive like ceramic or zirconia, felt flap discs are made with a strong Australian wool.
-This is a flexible and forgiving material that works on almost any surface with polishing pastes or compounds to provide the best end-results possible.
+This is a flexible and forgiving material that works on almost any surface with polishing pastes or buffing compounds to provide the best end-results possible.

 Mini Flap Discs